react-designer/react-designer/README.md

 ### Component: Panel

-You could extend this component to create completely different panel instead of builtins.
+You can extend this component to create different panels instead of builtins.

 It's a pure React component.
 The component have `object` and `onUpdate` props.
 You could reach the current state with `object`, and change this state with `onChange` callback.
 Let's create a dummy panel.